mumbleskates/bilrost/README.md

 * additional decoding constraints for distinguished
     * fields' types must have an equivalence relation via their encoded representations
-    * fields must never be present in the decoded data when they have the default value
+    * fields must never be present in the decoded data when they have an empty value
     * unknown fields must err
     * maps' keys and sets' items must be ordered